Adamant-im/AIPs/AIPS/aip-12.md

 ## Specification

 General way of making in-chat transfer:
-- Send ADM rich message describing this transaction according to [AIP-5](https://aips.adamant.im/AIPS/aip-5)
+- Send ADM rich message describing this transaction according to [AIP-5](https://aips.adamant.im/AIPS/aip-5).
+See syntax below.
 - Send external token transaction in its own network
 - Watch for external token transaction in its own network and update its status

+Clients must support four types of transactions statuses both of incoming and outgoing transfers until final status reached:
+- `Pending` — transaction is not confirmed yet
+- `Confirmed` — transaction is confirmed on token's network.
+Final status.
+- `Cancelled` — transaction is cancelled or not accepted on token's network.
+Final status.
+- `Inconsistent` — ADAMANT message information about transaction differs from information, fetched from token's network.
+It relies to amount, recepient and senders ids, and timestamp.
+Amount should be compared with meaningful accurancy (e. g., 0.00000001 Ether and 0.0000009998 Ether is the same).
+Timestamp should be compared with 24 hour accurancy.
+Final status.

+C